Extended Producer Responsibility (EPR) 2025 Outlook

 A side-by-side comparison of enacted EPR bills may be found here.

 CA- SB54 passed and is 18 months into implementation.
-There have been 10 workshops with one more scheduled for 12/14.
 The needs assessment will begin soon; we expect completion in 2025.
 Moving forward, expect to see a list confirming recyclable categories.
 The Circular Action Alliance has been selected as the Producer Responsibility Organization (PRO).
 The PRO is responsible for administering the EPR program.
 There can only be one PRO for the first 10 years.
 Producers’ fees start upon approval of a plan or January 1, 2027, whichever is sooner.
 Action on definitions under the bill is due to begin on July 4, 2024.

 CO- HB 22-1355 passed and the needs assessment is complete.
 Three options were under consideration.
 The medium scenario has been approved.
 The advisory council has met 14 times.
 Producers’ fees start no later than Jan.
 1, 2026.
 Monthly updates are being provided to the CO advisory board. https://cdphe.colorado.gov/hm/epr-advisory-board They are expecting clarity in July on what fees for producers may look like.
-They continue to work through the regulations for implementation.
-A May 22 hearing will be the final opportunity for input.
+The producer registration deadline is July 1, 2025 and reports are due on July 31, 2025.

 ME– LD 1503 passed and the implementation phase is underway.
 Producers’ fees start in 2026.
 There will be a hearing on March 7th.
 The written comment deadline is March 17th.
 They do expect a good amount of engagement.
 They are pleased with the number of changes to the draft regulations so far.
 There has been good progress.
 The result is not perfect but it shows positive responses to inputs.